Yibizo/reto-movimiento-steam-eq-6/SRS.md

 - User:
     - Have a playable videogame that is not too hard and frustrating, but also not too easy and boring that induces STEM abilities.
-    - Have a clear and inductive way to access user data according to the videogame's efficieny
+    - Have a clear and inductive way to access user data according to the videogame's efficieny and its playerbase
 - Hardware
     - 4gb of RAM
     - Intel Core I3 or AMD Ryzen 3